developer-friendly/blog/docs/posts/2024/0014-github-actions-integration-testing.md

 you like to run the fast and small tests on your machine, and delegate the task of long-running test execution to another host, likely the CI machine.

-This allows for improved productivity as you can continue to continue your development & enhance your software while the tests are running in the background.
+This allows for improved productivity as you continue with your development & enhancements for your software while the tests are running in the background.

 It also allows for a high confidence and a robust delivery, knowing that all the changes are gated behind a set of tests that will run automatically for every push.

-Thanks to GitHub and the huge productivity boost it has provided for the developer community, we have less to worry about the test infrastructure these days than what used to be the case a few years ago.
+Thanks to GitHub and the huge productivity boost it has provided to the developer community, we have less to worry about these days when it comes to the test infrastructure compared to what used to be the case a few years ago.

 Let's see how we can leverage this great technology in our advantage so that our typical flow is not interrupted and every push to the repository triggers